CEXTBurmawala/notes/CLI/vagrant.md

 ### Git setup
-- create the file `./.gitconfig` and copy the user info from your computer
+- create the file `~/.gitconfig` and copy the user info from your computer
 - cd into `~/.ssh`
-- run eval `ssh-agent -s`
+- run `eval ssh-agent -s`
 - run `ssh-keygen -t rsa -C flavoie@i-sight.com`
 - run `cat ~/.ssh/id_rsa.pub` and copy the output
 - on github.com under settings, add the ssh key